 What is Occupational Therapy?

-Are you hoping to safely make dinner at home, or for friends or family?
-Can you choose your clothes from the wardrobe before you head out for the day?
-Perhaps you’d like to take up gardening and remove the weeds from your lawn?
-If low vision or blindness is holding you back, these are the type of skills you can learn in Occupational Therapy.
+Can your child choose their clothes from the wardrobe before they head out for the day?
+Perhaps they’d like to learn gardening and help you to remove the weeds from your lawn?
+If low vision or blindness is holding them back, these are the type of skills they can learn in Occupational Therapy.

-Occupational Therapists are health professionals who can support you to achieve your goals in everyday life at home, work, or school; whatever your age and whatever your level of vision.
+Occupational Therapists are health professionals who can support your child to achieve their goals in everyday life at home or at school; whatever their age and whatever their level of vision.

-Occupational Therapists can enable you to perform all kinds of practical tasks.
-Whether you want to learn personal care skills or something you can apply around the home, Occupational Therapists can support you to do these tasks confidently and get the most out of every day.
+Occupational Therapists can support your child to perform all kinds of practical tasks.
+Whether they want to learn personal care skills or something they can apply around the home, Occupational Therapists can support your child to do these tasks confidently and get the most out of every day.

-In Occupational Therapy, you can learn new ways to approach:
+In Occupational Therapy, your child can learn new ways to approach:

-- Personal care skills, like showering and grooming, choosing an outfit and getting dressed, or managing any medications you take.
+- Personal care skills, like showering and grooming, choosing an outfit and getting dressed, or managing medications they might take.

-- Domestic skills around the house, including cooking, cleaning, making a cup of tea or coffee, doing the laundry, or keeping your garden looking green and fresh.
+- Domestic skills around the house, including cooking, cleaning, making a cup of tea, doing the laundry, or helping with the garden.

-- Tasks you’ll encounter while out in the community, such as withdrawing money from an ATM, signing documents, identifying and managing money in shops, and doing the grocery shopping.
+- Tasks they’ll encounter while out in the community, such as identifying and managing money in shops and helping with the grocery shopping.

-- Communicating with others, via the phone, handwriting, presenting yourself confidently, or learning to use other adaptive technologies in your day-to-day.
+- Communicating with others, via the phone, handwriting, presenting themselves confidently, or learning to use other adaptive technologies in their day-to-day.

-Occupational Therapists can also teach your friends and family new skills—like guiding or communication techniques—to ensure you enjoy full support from everyone that’s important to you.
+Occupational Therapists can also teach your friends and family new skills—like guiding or communication techniques—to ensure your child enjoys full support from everyone who’s important to them.

-Training designed to improve your skills in application.
+Training designed to improve your child's skills in application.

-Occupational Therapy is all about practical learning to support your daily lifestyle.
-Depending on what you hope to achieve, we believe it’s best to learn these skills in the scenarios where you’ll use them.
-That means your Occupational Therapy sessions could take place:
+Occupational Therapy is all about practical learning to support your child’s daily lifestyle.
+Depending on what your child hopes to achieve, we believe it’s best to learn these skills in the scenarios where they’ll use them.
+That means your child’s Occupational Therapy sessions could take place:

 - At your home